jsecurity101/Marvel-Lab/README.md

 **Workstations**:
 1. Build Windows 10 VM.
-2. Go into one of the Windows VM and download this repoo into the `C:\` directory.
+2. Go into one of the Windows VMs and download this repoo into the `C:\` directory.
 If you downloaded the .zip of the repo, move the child folder to the C:\ directory and rename to `Marvel-Lab`.
 3. Go into one of the Workstaion folders.
 This project supports two different Workstations.
 4. Run these scripts in order:
   * `rename-workstation.ps1`